Find a pickleball court near you!

 Pickleball nets and tennis nets are also often made of the same materials.
 The stitching and weave techniques used in manufacturing them are often the same.

-Beyond the obvious, there are a few other differences between pickleball nets and tennis nets.
-Since tennis nets are larger, the support posts need to be sturdier.
 Tennis posts also sometimes have built-in crank systems for increasing the tension on nets.
-This is partly the reason that portable tennis nets are much rarer and more expensive than portable pickleball nets, which are common.
+This is partly the reason that portable tennis nets are much rarer and more expensive than the best portable pickleball nets, which are common.

 The next difference is in the weave.
 Since tennis balls are smaller and faster than pickleballs, tennis nets require a smaller weave.
 The larger weave of pickleball nets, combined with their smaller dimensions, means they’re less expensive to make, and thus less expensive for players to buy.